Court Clears Philippine Rights Activist De Lima Of Last Drugs Charge - UrduPoint

 Court Clears Philippine Rights Activist De Lima Of Last Drugs Charge

-Manila, (APP - UrduPoint / Pakistan Point News - 24th Jun, 2024) A Philippine court dropped all remaining criminal charges against human rights campaigner Leila de Lima on Monday, ending years of legal battles for one of the most vocal and powerful critics of former president Rodrigo Duterte and his deadly drug war.
+Manila, (APP - UrduPoint / Pakistan Point News - 25th Jun, 2024) Philippine human rights campaigner Leila de Lima was cleared of all criminal charges on Monday, ending years of legal battles for one of the most vocal critics of former president Rodrigo Duterte and his deadly drug war.

 The former senator and justice minister had spent a decade investigating "death squad" killings allegedly orchestrated by Duterte until she was arrested in 2017 and spent more than six years in prison.

 "I am now completely free and vindicated.
-It's very liberating," an emotional de Lima told reporters as she emerged from the southern Manila courtroom.
+It's very liberating," an emotional de Lima told reporters as she emerged from a courtroom in southern Manila.

-"Despite the pain and injustice of it all, I went through it and endured the whole process."
+The 64-year-old vowed that Duterte would not go scot-free for the drug war killings as well as her imprisonment.

+"This is my message to the former president, Mr Duterte: Now it's your turn to answer for your sins against the people."

 Recent Stories